mchevalier2/crestr/cran-comments.md

 - I have used suppressWarnings() instead of options(warn=-1)
 - I have now moved all the example and vignette outputs to tempdir()
 - I have replaced my code by the suggested code to protect the user's par() options.
-- I have added a return value for all the functions, even when they do not return anything (eg. plot functions)
+- I have added a return value for all the functions, even when they do not return anything (eg. plot functions).
+Five .Rd files have no \value{} because they are datasets.

 # Re-submission #1